AndreaPontrandolfo/eslint-plugin-remeda/README.md

 - [prefer-map](docs/rules/prefer-map.md): Prefer `_.map` over `_.forEach` with a `push` inside.
 - [prefer-nullish-coalescing](docs/rules/prefer-nullish-coalescing.md): Prefer `??` when doing a comparison with a non-nullish value as test.
 - [prefer-wrapper-method](docs/rules/prefer-wrapper-method.md): Prefer using array and string methods in the chain and not the initial value, e.g. `_(str).split(' ')...`

-#### Preference over native

-These rules are also stylistic choices, but they also recommend using Lodash instead of native functions and constructs.
-For example, Lodash collection methods (e.g. `map`, `forEach`) are generally faster than native collection methods.

 - [prefer-constant](docs/rules/prefer-constant.md): Prefer `_.constant` over functions returning literals.
 - [prefer-get](docs/rules/prefer-get.md): Prefer using `_.get` or `_.has` over expression chains like `a && a.b && a.b.c`.
 - [prefer-includes](docs/rules/prefer-includes.md): Prefer `_.includes` over comparing `indexOf` to -1.